gvwilson/sensibleadventures/shapers/shapers.md

 and can travel alone or with companions.
 Your choices will determine how the game unfolds.

+## Some Notes on Numbers

+1. When we want to describe the specific numbers shown on dice, we will write them as `1`, `2`, and so on up to `6`.
+    When we talk about other numbers,
+    such as the total score rolled on three dice, we will write them as 7, 11, and so on.

+2. We sometimes write "3D+X" or "3D-X" to mean
+    "the total on three dice plus or minus X".
+    For example,
+    suppose we need to roll 3D+1;
+    the three dice come up `2`, `2`, and `5`,
+    for a total of 9,
+    so the final score is 10 (because of the +1).

+3. Remember that adding a negative number is the same as subtracting a positive one.
+    For example,
+    if someone has a bonus of +3 on a roll and a penalty of -4, their actual roll is 3D+3-4 or 3D-1, i.e.,
+    the total on three dice *minus* one point.

 ## How to Play

 Before the game begins,